-In order to harvest the full potential of digital, connectivity and automation is a must-have to improve cost as well as to leverage data analytics.
+Connectivity and automation is a must-have for companies looking to harvest the full potential of digital, enabling them to improve cost and leverage data analytics.
 Our UK respondents have not yet exploited the full potential of automation and connectivity.

 60% are applying this selectively.
 Only 5% identified this happening seamlessly across multiple plants and beyond manufacturing, compared with 19% for global and a lower 3% for EMEA.

 In the customer solutions ecosystem companies create holistic end-to-end, customer centric, digital product and service offerings.
 This is often realised through strong partnerships.

 UK respondents to the survey also believe they could double the income gained from purely digital content, services and solutions by 2023 albeit from a small base, with traditional products and services falling by 7%.

 To increase their digital revenue UK manufacturers are focussing more on omnichannel commerce and product and service platforms as opposed to more customer centric solutions.
 The UK is amongst the leaders when it come to products and service platforms offering pay per use models (RR power-by-the-hour).
 In terms of omni channel commerce platforms the UK is almost on par (40%) with global average.
 In terms of customer centric personalised solutions however the UK is below global average and therefore missing out on growing customer expectations.
 There is also more to be done around collaboration with others to provide a more holistic service and product offering through building digital ecosystems.